BrainwreckedTech/qemu-launcher/README.md

 X11 Listening Port (-x)

 > When using VNC, this will be the port specified in the vncviewer command.
 When using QXL, this number is added to 6000 to get the SPICE listening port number.

+Format (-f [format], CLI-only for now)

+> Create & format the disk image specified as the Primary HDD.
+For now, this always uses the MBR partition scheme and creates a single partition only.
+The [format] is [align][MiB], where [align] is one of (n)one, (m)inimal, (g)rub, or (o)ptimal, and [MiB] is the desired size if the Primary HDD is not a block device.
+Example: g4096 will create a 4GiB disk image with one partition that starts at sector 64.

 Files